nortikin/sverchok/docs/nodes/viz/metaball_out.rst

 This node has the following inputs:

+- **Types**.
+Type of meta elements to create.
+If input is not connected, the value is selected from dropdown list.
+Values available are: Ball, Capsule, Plane, Ellipsoid, Cube.
+Default is Ball.
+When the input is used, it accepts integer numbers from 1 to 5, which corresponds to the meta types in the same order.
 - **Origins**.
 This describes location, scale and rotation of metaball elements.
 Note that for different Meta element types interpretation of Rotation and Scale from input matrix differs.
 For example, for Capsule type